PREP FOOTBALL ROUNDUP: Lakeside, Early County, Seminole County win season-openers

 Miller County scored before the half to cut the deficit to 21-15.

-The Pirates opened the second half by moving inside the Bobcat 10, but penalties backed Miller County up and the Bobcats earned a fourth-down quarterback sack to snuff out the scoring threat.
+The Pirates opened the second half with a long kickoff return and moving inside the Bobcat 10, but penalties backed Miller County up and the Bobcats earned a fourth-down quarterback sack to snuff out the scoring threat.

 An interception by Jamarion Price stopped another Miller County threat.